robderstadt/RocketPhone/README.md

 Here is the workgin prototype I built:

 <img src="https://github.com/robderstadt/RocketPhone/blob/master/images/prototype.png"/>

+I would recomend mounting inside a nose cone or e-bay.
+I'm fond of the mounting systems provided by <a href="http://www.ape-rc.com/#!/Rocketry/c/11909535/inview=product49409110&offset=0&sort=normal"> Attebery Performance Engineering</a>.

 ## How to Use ##
 Plug in the battery to the FONA (it'll power the Arduino), then press-and-hold the "key" button for 2 seconds.
 The FONA will startup.
 Next press and release the reset button on your Arduino.
 The software will initialize the FONA.
 You will recieve a text message once the system is ready for launch.
 At this point you can fly your model.